Nothing says fun quite like Takeshita Street — one of the busiest and brightest shopping streets in Tokyo.

 Purikura photo booths

 Feeling inspired for your own photoshoot?
 If you’ve ever wondered what you would look like as an alien, this is your chance.
-Focused on the slightly concerning aspects of Japanese self-image, purikura are highly “beautified” photo stickers taken in enclosed booths.
-You may be surprised to find that your eyes get wider, your face narrows, and your skin whitens.
-Enjoy the suggested cute poses and then decorate the end product to your heart’s content with hearts, stickers, panda faces, and literally anything you could ever imagine.
+Drawing attention to some slightly concerning aspects of Japanese self-image, purikura are highly “beautified” photo stickers taken in enclosed booths.
+You may be surprised to find that your eyes get wider, your face narrows, and your skin whitens… Enjoy the suggested cute poses and then decorate the end product to your heart’s content with hearts, stickers, panda faces, and literally anything you could ever imagine.

 The booths cost ¥500, and you can choose a variety of layouts — depending on how many people you have in the group.
 There are even tables with scissors to divide them before you go.
 If you’re dedicated, do what every good high school student does and make your own photo album.